UX Research Term

 Connection to Card Sorting

-Affinity diagrams and card sorting are complementary UX research methods that often work hand-in-hand:
+Affinity diagrams and card sorting function as complementary UX research methods that validate user understanding from researcher and user perspectives respectively through systematic information organization techniques.

-Alternatively, you might analyze open card sort results using affinity diagram techniques—grouping similar sorting patterns to identify natural information categories that align with user mental models.
+Research teams analyze open card sort results using affinity diagram techniques by grouping similar participant sorting patterns to identify natural information categories that align with user mental models and navigation expectations.

 Try it in practice